nayajueun/stock-valuation-engine/README.md

 ```
 Note: Updating the data may take several hours depending on your internet speed and the amount of data being processed.

-### Tips!
-This tool is designed for both seasoned investors and those new to stock investments.
-For investment enthusiasts, it provides a shortlist of stocks that demonstrate financial health and high growth potential.
-If you are less experienced or prefer a more hands-off approach, it's recommended to run the tool annually to review and potentially adjust your portfolio based on the top 10 recommended stocks to buy, keep, or sell.
-These recommendations aim to offer a high margin compared to their current market capitalization.

 ### Upcoming Features
 I am currently developing a 'Performance Tester' that will simulate past investment returns using this model.
 This feature will allow users to compare how much they would have potentially beaten the market if they had followed the investment strategies suggested by this tool.